Aerospace Engineering

 • They are employed by industry, a government agency, or in academia, or are in private practice.

-• They have demonstrated competence and are successfully contributing to the aerospace science, technology, or engineering workforce.
+• They have demonstrated competence and are successfully contributing to the aerospace science, technology, or engineering workforce in a dynamic environment with an innovative mindset.

 • They have found that their education at Missouri S&T was valuable preparation for their careers.